REFUGE2 Challenge: A Treasure Trove for Multi-Dimension Analysis and Evaluation in Glaucoma Screening: The REFUGE2 challenge

-where a higher weight was assigned to the onsite evaluation ranking due that the results of onsite images can better reflect the generalization ability of the methods proposed by the participating teams, as same as other challenges~\citep{orlando2020refuge,fuAGEChallengeAngle2020a}.
-The REFUGE2 challenge requires that the same model be used for both online and onsite sets.
-If there is any change in the model, the score on the onsite set will be considered invalid.
+where a higher weight was assigned to the onsite ranking as the online set was involved in the tuning of each team's methods, and the onsite set was a pure blind test set, which can better reflect the generalization ability of the proposed methods, as similarly done in other challenges (\cite{fang2022adam, fuAGEChallengeAngle2020a, orlando2020refuge}).